puuro/ftpcatapult/readme.txt

 FTP CATAPULT

-A minimalistic version control system for Windows.
+A minimalistic website deploying tool for Windows.
 Uses FTP to move changed files to a server.
 To be used with e.g. XAMPP.
 Requires PHP.

-Use Git if possible.
-If you can't use Git e.g. because you don't have SSH connection then try out Ftp Catapult.

 INSTALLATION